Child and Youth ADHD Assessments

 benefit from neurofeedback

-What’s Involved in Creating an ADHD Assessment?
+What’s Involved in an ADHD Assessment for Children and Youth?

 The ADHD evaluation process includes the following five components:Image of psychologist consulting with a parent.